kamalakaze/ggeasy/README.md

-# Make Life Easy Again -- ggeasy

-Do you constantly have to google how to remove the legend from a ggplot plot?
+# Do you constantly have to google how to remove the legend from a ggplot plot?
 I do.

 Say goodbye to